 In the 1930s it became a major airfield after the Ruler of Sharjah and the British Government came to an agreement that allowed Imperial Airways to use it.
 The negotiations included British shipping routes through Sharjah which would boost the emirate’s economy.

-It started as a stopover en route to India and in later years to Australia but was also used as an RAF base during World War II.
-It continued to be used by the RAF until the British withdrew in 1971.
+It started as a stopover en route to India and, in later years, Australia, but it was also used as an RAF base during World War II.
+The RAF continued to use it until the British withdrew in 1971.

-Until the establishment of Mahatta Airport, the area had been nothing more than salt flats but by the 1940s the British Royal Air Force extended the runway and it continued to be used until the 1970s.
+Until the establishment of Sharjah Airport, the area had been nothing more than salt flats but by the 1940s, the British Royal Air Force extended the runway and it continued to be used until the 1970s.

 A neighbouring building was a rest-house for passengers, with sections for two classes.
 It was actually fortified to protect its inhabitants against possible raids.

-The design of the building was based on a similar one in Iraq and has watchtowers with parapets and loopholes.
-The rooms all opened onto to the courtyard.
+The design of the building was based on a similar one in Iraq.
+It has watchtowers with parapets and loopholes and the rooms all open onto the courtyard.

 You can find old photos of the airport, passengers and so on in the building as well as exhibits of pilots’ log books, aircraft engines, flight tickets, etc,